avipars/codespace-android/Using-the-RecyclerView.md

 }
 ```

 We will also add a helper function to add more contacts.
 Anytime we wish to add more contacts, will use this method instead.
 A `submitList()` function provided by the ListAdapter will trigger the comparison.
+You will also use this the first time you set the list (in your MainActivity).

 ```java
 public void addMoreContacts(List<Contact> newContacts) {
   mContacts.addAll(newContacts);
   submitList(mContacts); // DiffUtil takes care of the check }

 ```
 ```kotlin
 fun addMoreContacts(newContacts: List<Contact>) {